 Why is Page Speed Important?

 Every business owner on the website wishes to increase the conversion rates and minimize the exit rates.
-It becomes crucial for a website to load faster so that a maximum number of users are engaged to the website.
+It becomes crucial for a website to load faster so that a maximum number of users are engaged with the website.
 User experience is a key driving factor that influences page speed.
-The potential customers tend to get frustrated and disillusioned if they find that they have to wait long for the web pages to load.
+Potential customers tend to get frustrated and disillusioned if they find that they have to wait long for the web pages to load.

 Page Speed and Bounce Rate